filipwojnicki/react-data-table/README.md

 Api class are in src/class folder. <br />
 Main component and wrapper for whole project is src/index.js. <br />

+Before run make sure thats you install all packages.
+To install i used yarn.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).